Rojaun-Dev/Sparrow-new/docs/SparrowX-Development-Rules.md

    - Use JSDoc comments for all functions and types
    - Document complex business logic
    - Update documentation when code changes
+   - Include examples for complex operations

 2. **API Documentation**
    - Create and maintain OpenAPI specification
    - Document all endpoints, parameters, and responses
    - Include authentication requirements
    - Provide example requests and responses
+   - Document rate limits and error codes

 3. **User Documentation**
    - Create documentation for all user-facing features
    - Include screenshots and step-by-step instructions
    - Update documentation when features change
+   - Provide troubleshooting guides
+   - Include role-specific documentation